 top of page

-To demonstrate the reliability of our PileLAT program, we modelled the full-scale single pile lateral load test documented by Christensen (2006) at Brigham Young University.
+To demonstrate the reliability of our PileLAT program, we modeled the full-scale single pile lateral load test documented by Christensen (2006) at Brigham Young University.
 This benchmark case provided an excellent opportunity to validate the program against high-quality field data, with results that closely matched the measured responses.

 In this study, a steel test pile was subjected to incremental lateral loads in interbedded sand and clay layers.
-The load–deflection response and bending moment distribution along the pile were carefully measured and published, providing an excellent reference for numerical modelling.
+The load–deflection response and bending moment distribution along the pile were carefully measured and published, providing an excellent reference for numerical modeling.

 The table below is extracted from Christensen (2006) for the soil layers and soil properties used in the PileLAT program.